MohamedMandouh/1simple/readme.md

 Task :
 Add an additional tool (and all its underlying functionality) to make an Oval tool that plays a different sound!
-You can read about how to make different midi sounds

 Steps :
 1- add a button to the tool bar, by examining how it's currently done for all the other buttons, and then duplicating that functionality.
 2-add a tool class that implements the new button by looking at how the ShapeTool class works